raspberrypilearning/networking-lessons/lesson-3/lesson.md

 - Use other Raspberry Pis to get IP addresses from the server
 - Testing the network

-## Resources

 For the majority of the lesson, it is suggested that work is carried out by students in pairs.
 The Ethernet hub or switch should remain completely isolated, without any Ethernet cables connecting it into the main school network.

-You will need:

-- A Raspberry Pi per pair of students
-- An Ethernet cable per pair
-- NOOBS SD card with Raspbian installed per pair
-- A keyboard and mouse connected to the RPi per pair
-- A monitor connected to the RPi per pair
-- An Ethernet hub or switch with enough ports to connect all the RPis
-- A set of cards with a selection of numbers on them (starter activity)
-- A piece of paper and a pen or pencil (starter activity)

 ## Lesson introduction

-Firstly, go over the concept of a computer *server*.
+Firstly, go over the concept of a computer **server**.
 A server is essentially a computer whose main purpose is to provide a service.
-A web server, for instance, provides the *service* of transmitting web pages, images and files to you over the Internet.
+A web server, for instance, provides the service of transmitting web pages, images and files to you over the Internet.
 A Minecraft server provides the service of preserving the 3D world, remembering what blocks are where and allowing the players to see each other.
 Servers are computers that are dedicated to a task (but they can be dedicated to more than one).

-A computer or application wishing to use a server is often called a *client* because it is like a customer to the server.
-Web browsers are sometimes called *web clients* because they work like a customer to a web server.
-You have probably heard your copy of Minecraft referred to as the *game client* for the same reason.
+A computer or application wishing to use a server is often called a **client** because it is like a customer to the server.
+Web browsers are sometimes called web clients because they work like a customer to a web server.
+You have probably heard your copy of Minecraft referred to as the game client for the same reason.

 Wouldn't it be great if we could have a server that would take care of allocating IP addresses on our network and remembering who owns what address?

 This is exactly what DHCP is for.
-DHCP stands for Dynamic Host Configuration Protocol; *Dynamic* means constantly changing, *Host* is just another word for a computer, *Configuration* refers to configuring your network settings, and *Protocol* means a set of rules that define how to do things.
+DHCP stands for Dynamic Host Configuration Protocol; **Dynamic** means constantly changing, **Host** is just another word for a computer, **Configuration** refers to configuring your network settings, and **Protocol** means a set of rules that define how to do things.

 ## Starter activity